Ultimate Guide to Neck and Back Pain Relief

 Anyone can suffer from spine pain for a multitude of reasons.
 IBJI treats patients of all ages with neck and back pain, whether it’s a sports injury, arthritis, underlying disease, pain from carrying excess weight, or other causes.

 What Causes Spine Pain

-From a slipped disc or pinched nerve to a spinal fracture, there are many causes of neck and back pain, and thankfully, many cutting-edge treatments and procedures can offer neck and back pain relief.
+From a slipped disc or pinched nerve to a spinal fracture, there are many causes of neck and back pain, and thankfully, many minimally invasive surgical options for neck and back pain relief.
 Causes of chronic neck and back pain may include age, trauma—such as a fall or sports injury—or overuse, like years of bending on the job.

 Carrying excess weight, often in the last trimester of pregnancy, can put added stress on your back, sending you on a search for neck and back pain relief treatment.
 Tension from stress, even emotional stress, can cause neck or back pain.

 Athletes who participate in high-contact sports like basketball, hockey, or soccer can suffer an acute injury that requires immediate neck and back pain relief.
 Repetitive activities can sometimes cause overuse stress in athletes.
 One treatment option is a steroid injection in the spine, an effective spine discomfort treatment.

 Age-Related Neck and Back Pain